xStarbound/xStarbound/.github/ISSUE_TEMPLATE/bug_report.md

 - **Linux/SteamOS (other):** `$starboundDir/storage/`, where `$starboundDir` is the path to your Starbound install.
 - **Windows (Steam):** Defaults to `C:\Program Files\Steam\steamapps\common\Starbound\storage\`.
 Replace `C:\Program Files (x86)\Steam\steamapps\common\` with the path to your custom installation directory for Starbound, if you use one.
 - **Windows (GOG):** Defaults to `C:\GOG Games\Starbound\storage\`.
-- **Windows (Xbox Live}:** Defaults to `C:\Program Files\WindowsApps\Starbound\storage\`, since `xsbinit.config` by default does *not* use the saves in your `Documents\` folder.
+- **Windows (Xbox Live):** Defaults to `C:\Program Files\WindowsApps\Starbound\storage\`, since `xsbinit.config` by default does *not* use the saves in your `Documents\` folder.
 - **Windows (other):** `%starboundDir%\storage\`, where `%starboundDir%` is the path to your Starbound install.

 **IF YOU'RE ON WINDOWS, READ THE FOLLOWING!**

-If you're on Windows and are reporting a crash, your log files are virtually **USELESS** if the `.pdb` files are not installed.
-If the crash happened without the `.pdb` files installed, install those files and then attempt to reproduce the crash before submitting the issue or uploading logs.
+If you're reporting a crash on the MSVC / Visual Studio build on Windows, your log files are virtually **USELESS** if the `.pdb` files are not installed.
+If the crash happened on an MSVC build without the `.pdb` files installed, install those files and then attempt to reproduce the crash before submitting the issue or uploading logs.

 To install the PDB files: